-After our day of riding is finished ( 5pm) we recommend relaxing back at the hotel pool or playing some Nintendo Wii in your room with your friends.
+After our day of riding is finished (5pm) we recommend relaxing back at the hotel pool.
 We do allow campers to session the dirt jumps after camp hours as long as one of our SGC staff is present.

 Additional activities: * wakeboarding, paintball, driving range

 * Extra cost for these activities.